-Certification is one tool organisations may include when undertaking their GDPR accountability obligations.
+Certification is one tool organisations may include when undertaking their accountability obligations to the GDPR.
 In so doing they may enhance their processing operations while also demonstrating their compliance measures.
-These measures may go beyond what is minimally required under GDPR and the Data Protection Act 2018.
+These measures may go beyond what is minimally required under the GDPR and the 2018 Act.